10 Best Things To Do In London, United Kingdom

 Disclosure: This article contains affiliate links through which you can buy things if you like.
 If you decide to make a purchase, I receive a small commission at zero extra cost to you.
 This helps me to keep this site running.

-The capital of the British empire is the best place to feel royalty, with rich history, and lots of culture.
+The capital of the British Empire is the best place to feel like royalty, with rich history, and lots of culture.
 The streets of London have seen it all – from famous monarchies to infamous murderers, from street festivals to high-end theaters.
 This is why it is one of the most interesting cities that I have been to.

-Visit The House Of Parliament, And Westminster Abbey
+Visit The House Of Parliament And Westminster Abbey

 The House of Parliament (aka Palace of Westminster) and Big Ben are probably the most iconic landmark of London.
-You can’t be in London without seeing the Big Ben at least once.
+You can’t be in London without seeing Big Ben at least once.
 While the tower is super impressive to look at from the outside, the House of Parliament is also impressive from the inside.
 Tours are available if you want to see how the parliament is working, or just to get a short peek of some of its 1100 rooms.